With exquisite natural landscapes and a striking fusion of ancient culture and futuristic metropolis, Japan is like nowhere else on Earth.

 However, thanks to the Japanese Yen, which currently exchanges at around 111 per US dollar, costs for tourists are actually lower than they have been in decades.
 So, if you’re strategic, a trip to Japan can actually be both unforgettable and surprisingly affordable.

-We’ve composed a list of the cheapest cities in Japan, and put together a comprehensive price guide, to help you plan your trip!
+If you're wondering which city to fly into and where to stay in Japan for cheap, then we have the answers for you.
+We've composed a list of the cheapest cities in Japan to visit, and put together a comprehensive price guide, to help you plan your trip!

 Kyushu: the Unique Island